The Wollondilly Shire Council Community Bus is available for use by community groups within the Shire for a nominal fee.

 Apply to Hire the Community Bus

-If you wish to be a volunteer driver, please fill in our Volunteer Community Bus Driver Application Online Form or download Volunteer Drivers Form.
+If you wish to be a volunteer driver, please fill in our Volunteer Community Bus Driver Application Online Form or download the PDF Volunteer Drivers Form.

 Councils Community Projects Officer - Ageing and Disability on (02) 4677 1100 or firstname.lastname@example.org.